Digital Marketing for Financial Services: 2026 Strategy Guide

 Setting measurable marketing objectives

 What do you want out of your digital marketing campaign?
-If your answer is ‘a better business,’ it’s not specific enough.
+If the answer is ‘a better business,’ it’s not specific enough.

-It’s a good idea to set strong SMART goals: objectives that are specific, measurable, attainable, realistic, and time-bound.
+SMART goals work well here: objectives that are specific, measurable, attainable, realistic, and time-bound.

 • Brand awareness for making your brand top of mind